What Are Average UK Conservatory & Orangery Prices?

 |Orangeries||Various combinations||start from £10,000 to £35,000 & above|

-Its worthwhile noting that as a typical Orangery can be on the larger side it could very well be, even though conservatories are considered “permitted developments” under planning guidelines, that you may require consent if the proportions and construction type do not fall within the criteria for such permitted developments.
+Its worthwhile noting that, as a typical Orangery can be on the larger side, even though conservatories are considered “permitted developments” under planning guidelines, that you may require planning permission and other consents if the proportions and construction type do not fall within the criteria for such permitted developments.

 In that event, you will certainly need to get planning permission before commencing any work.
 Luckily most installation companies will be able to handle this aspect as part of the works, but whatever size of room you are building it is always a good idea to find out first.